Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 - __OpenStreetMap__

-  The iframe of the map is provided by OpenStreetMap, and is under copyright of OpenStreetMap contributors.
+  The iframe of the map is provided by OpenStreetMap, and is under the copyright of OpenStreetMap contributors.
   It is provided by the license found [here](https://www.openstreetmap.org/copyright).

 - __Font Awesome__